lgreski/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Multiple approaches may be taken to substitute missing values with a valid value, ranging from the daily mean steps, or the interval mean steps.
+Multiple approaches may be taken to substitute missing values with a valid value, ranging from the daily mean steps, the interval mean steps, or using medians of thse values.
 Since there are 288 observations in the dailyPattern data frame, we know we have valid observations for each interval in the day.
-Also, since the number of steps on average does vary by interval, the average per interval is probably a more appropriate missing value substitution strategy than taking the average for each day.
+Also, since the number of steps on average varies significantly by interval, the average per interval is arguably a more appropriate missing value substitution strategy than taking the average for each day.

 We will merge the the `dailyPattern` data frame with the `activityData` frame by interval, after renaming the `steps` column in `dailySteps` to `avgSteps`.
+The technical approach taken for mean substitution is to create a logical vector for the rows where `is.na(steps)` is TRUE, and to use that vector to conditionally assign the average steps by interval to the `steps` column.

 ```r